 Closed off or barricaded streets blocked us.
-When we finally found the way, road works closed the way yet again as we looked on to a street with a gaping hole in the centre.
+When we finally found the way, roadworks closed the way yet again as we looked on to a street with a gaping hole in the center.

 Now many of you might think I was crazy as a single Mum to let a stranger into my car, but often a stranger can be trusted, and in this case, I felt I could trust him.